All About Lungs Function

-The lungs are the primary organ responsible for breathing.
-Every cell in the body needs oxygen to stay alive and be healthy.
+The lungs serve as the essential organs that enable breathing.
+Every cell in the body needs oxygen to stay alive and healthy.
 Your body needs to eliminate carbon dioxide.
-This gas is a by-product of the cells’ normal functions.
+This gas is a by-product of the cell’s normal functions.
 Your lungs are designed to exchange air in and out every time you breathe.
 The primary function of the lungs is to help oxygen from the air we breathe enter the red cells in our blood.

 Structure of Lungs

 Although they are paired, the lungs are not uniform in size and shape.
-The left lung has an indentation on the side near the heart, called the cardiac notch.
-The right lung is shorter to allow space for the liver below.
+The left lung features a cardiac notch, an indentation on its side near the heart.
+The right lung is slightly shorter to accommodate the liver beneath it.
 The left lung generally has less weight and capacity than the right.

 The lungs are surrounded by two membranes called the pulmonary pleura.
-The inner layer lines the outer surface of the lungs, and the outer layer attaches to the inner wall of the rib cage.
-The space between the two membranes contains pleural fluid, which helps the pleura stay moist and reduces friction between the membranes when breathing.
+The inner layer covers the lungs’ outer surface, while the outer layer adheres to the rib cage’s inner wall.
+The space between these membranes is filled with pleural fluid, which keeps them moist and minimizes friction during breathing.

-The respiratory system is the network of organs and tissues that help you breathe.
+The respiratory system consists of various organs and tissues that work together to enable breathing.
 The airways, lungs, and blood vessels are part of the respiratory system.
 Your muscles are also part of the body’s respiratory system.

 Besides helping us breathe in and out, it has many other functions.